CirrusMD/CirrusMD-iOS-SDK-Example/README.md

 ## Requirements

-- Requires Xcode 14.0 or later
+- Requires Xcode 16.0 or later
-- Requires project Swift version to be 5.1 or later
+- Requires project Swift version to be 5.2 or later
 - Requires `Build Settings > Build Options > Build Libraries for Distribution` to be set to `Yes`.
 More information on this requirement and a possible workaround can be found in the [Module Stability Requirement](#module-stability-requirement) documentation.
-- Requires CocoaPods version 1.10.0 or later.
+- Requires CocoaPods version 1.16.0 or later.
 This is related to the [Module Stability Requirement](#module-stability-requirement).
-- Required project language is Swift or Objective-C
+- Required project language is Swift or Objective-C with wrapper code
     - If the project is Objective-C `Build Settings > Build Options > Always Embed Swift Standard Libraries` must be set to `Yes`.
-More information on this requirement can be found in the [Objective-C Requirement](#objective-c-requirement) documentation
+More information on this requirement can be found in the [Objective-C Requirement](#objective-c-requirement) documentation.
+Please also look at the Objecive-C example in the Example project to see how to integrate the swift specific objects.

 ## Installing CirrusMDSDK in your own project